20macchiken/DES423-HeartDisease-ML/READme.md

 - .\.venv311\Scripts\activate // Activate virtual environment
 - pip install -r requirements.txt // Install dependencies and packages
 - python {filename}.py // To run the python file

+# Steps to run a file

+After all installation done, I advise to run python Trainmode.py first, because it would generate a csv with prediction and metrics which we will use later in `confusionMatrix.py` and `featureImportance.py`